-- In the past month, has one of your children had such a bad cough that you wanted to take them to a doctor? - Did you actually take them to a doctor?
+- In the past month, has one of your children had such a bad cough that you wanted to take them to a doctor?

+- o Did you actually take them to a doctor?

-- [If yes] In the past month, has one of your children had such a bad cough that a doctor decided to take an X-ray? - Did the doctor diagnose them with Pneumonia?
-Y/N - DHS Questions for Pneumonia diagnosis - $\circ~$ Has your child had an illness with a cough at any time in the last 2 weeks?
-Y/N/DK - Has your child had fast, short, rapid breaths or difficulty breathing at any time in the last 2 weeks?
-Y/N/DK - Was the fast or difficult breathing due to a problem in the chest or to a blocked or runny nose? - Chest only - Nose only - Both
+- o [If yes] Did a doctor decide to take an X-ray because of the cough?

+- o Did the doctor diagnose them with Pneumonia?
+Y/N

+- Has your child had fast, short, rapid breaths or difficulty breathing at any time in the last 2 weeks?
+Y/N

+- Was the fast or difficult breathing due to a problem in the chest or to a blocked or runny nose?

+- Chest only

+- Nose only

+- Both

+- Other (specify):

+- Don't know